-"Linchpin: Are You Indispensable?" may be looked upon as a companion book to "The War Of Art" by author Steven Pressfield [See blog, The Book, Part I] because it devotes an entire chapter to Resistance or, as its author Seth Godin describes it, "the lizard brain" ... it's a book about you, your choices, your future, and your potential to make a huge difference in whatever field you choose.
+"Linchpin: Are You Indispensable?" by Seth Godin is in a sense a companion book to "The War Of Art" by author Steven Pressfield [See blog, The Book, Part I] because it devotes an entire chapter to Resistance or, as its author Seth Godin describes it, "the lizard brain" ... it's a book about you, your choices, your future, and your potential to make a huge difference in whatever field you might happen to choose.

 These people figure out what to do when there's no rule book.

-They don't think outside the box ... because outside the box there's nothing but a vacuum ... there's no rules ... no reality ... nothing to interact with ... nothing to work against [See blog, Thinking].
+They don't think outside the box ... because outside the box there's nothing but a vacuum ... there's no rules there ... no reality there ... nothing to interact with, nothing to work against [See blog, Thinking].

-If we set out to do something way outside the box we'll never be able to do a real work of art.
+Godin maintains that if we set out to make something far outside the box we'll never be able to create a real work of art.

-Artists think along the edges of the box because that's where things get done ... that's where the audience is ... that's where the means of production are available ... that's where they can make an impact.
+He claims that artists think along the edges of the box because that's where things get done ... it's where the audience is, where the means of production are, and where their work can make an impact.

-This is described in another posting [See blog, Thinking Outside The Box] but it's so important to understand that it's being reiterated here.
+This is described on this web site in another blog/archive posting [See blog, Thinking Outside The Box], but it's so fundamental and important to understand that it's being reiterated here.